top of page

 PRAXIS BUILDING

 This conference offers a Praxis Building opportunity for those who would like to build their capacity to understand and utilize a Group Relations stance.
 Interested participants have an opportunity to take up a consulting role in their Small Study Group and receive direct feedback and role analysis from senior staff and fellow members.
-Participation in at least two group relations conferences (or the equivalent) is required.
-Those who wish to apply should complete the supplemental questions at the bottom of the regular registration form.

 For more information, contact Sarah Rosenbaum at sarahcr@earthlink.net.